3DCoded/Happy-Hare/Led-Support.md

 > - These are built-in functional "effects":
 >   - **filament_color** - displays the static color of the filament defined for the gate from MMU_GATE_MAP (specifically `printer.mmu.gate_color_rgb`).
 Requires you to setup color either directly or via Spoolman.
 >   - **gate_status** - dispays the status for the gate (printer.mmu.get_status): **red** if empty, **green** if loaded, **orange** if unknown

+> [!TIP]
+> Whilst not LEDs, Mailsail and Fluidd have visualizations of the filament color next to the "extruder" `T0`, `T1`, `T2`, ... buttons.
+Happy Hare can drive these in various ways similar to LED visualization here.
+Read [Mainsail/Fluidd Integration](Mainsail-Fluidd-Integration) for more details